avery-gfs/classes25/shared/ai-policy.md

 this class.
 While I won't impose a total ban on AI, I will be raising my expectations for the understanding that students have of the code they write and present.
-Note that **AI tools which are built in to your coding environment, like Replit AI, are banned**, and must be disabled in order to receive credit for classwork.
+Note that **AI tools which are built in to your coding environment, like Replit AI and Github copilot, are banned**, and must be disabled in order to receive credit for classwork.

 There were times last year when students wrote and presented code that they did not understand, either because of ineffective collaboration with classmates or